 The team arrived at the estimated date of 15,000 years ago by dating the protolanguages, for instance proto-Indo-European, by determining the differences between modern descendants.
 The same technique uses the difference between the protolanguages themselves.

 The superfamily theory tends to stir up strong feelings in academia.
 William Croft, a linguist at the University of New Mexico – Albuquerque, was quoted in sciencemag.com as saying:

 It probably won’t convince most historical linguists to accept the Eurasiatic hypothesis.
 But their resistance may soften somewhat.

 Bottom line: Research from linguist Mark Pagel and colleagues describes a method for discovering ancient language superfamilies and suggests that some words have descended largely unchanged since the end of the last Ice Age.

 Claudia Crowley proofs EarthSky website material.
-She says working for EarthSky is the most exciting job she's had except for one other - which was editing documents for space shuttle missions at NASA JSC.
-After being a technical writer and editor mostly in the computer industry, she supported new Internet users during the wild early years of the World Wide Web.
-She was general manager at Wiacomm, a small wireless Internet service provider.
-On the personal side, Claudia is a space enthusiast and fan of science, and she did not mean to end up with four cats.
+She says working for EarthSky is the most exciting job she's had except one other - which was editing space shuttle documentation at NASA JSC.
+After writing and editing manuals for Dell and other major companies, she moved to the technical support side during the wild early days of the Internet, and served as general manager at a small wireless ISP.
+Claudia is a space enthusiast and fan of science.